 Some patients cope with a lengthy hospital stay by bringing a book or their favorite pajamas.
 For others, soothing music and comfortable bedding can help it feel more like home.

-For patients who are required to stay a long time in the hospital, the sterile environment can be draining.
-Night after night, they dream of sleeping in their own bed, healthy and well again.
+The sterile environment can be draining for patients who have to spend extended time in the hospital.
+Night after night, they dream of sleeping in their own bed and feeling well again.

-“I think it starts with spending time at their bedside getting to know them as people,” she says, “And then making sure they understand the reason they are in the hospital and our plan for their medical care each day.”
+“It starts with spending time at their bedside and getting to know them as people,” said Jacquelyn Covington, MD, a hospitalist on the medical staff of Baylor Scott & White Medical Center – College Station.
+“Then we make sure they understand why they are in the hospital and our plan for their medical care each day.”

-As a hospitalist, Dr. Covington is the physician who cares for patients while they are there and she has seen some creative ways to help it feel more like home.
+As a hospitalist, Dr. Covington is the physician who cares for patients while they are there.
+She shares some creative ways to help a hospital stay feel more like home.

 1. People—ask visitors to come by and say hello

 “I think people are most important,” Dr. Covington said.
 “Patients are really encouraged by family members, friends and pastors who visit while in the hospital. “

 Add a homey touch with your favorite pillow, bedsheets or go-to blanket.
 As you cozy up with something familiar, it can help you feel more like you’re sleeping in your own bed.